All property owners are responsible for ensuring residential premises are maintained in a safe and healthy condition by ensuring:

 - Do not keep or store wrecked cars, machinery or white goods in yard areas on the premises (recycle or legally dispose of these items).

-To report an unhealthy, overgrown or unsightly premise please contact Council's Customer Service Section on 4645 4000.
+To report an unhealthy, overgrown or unsightly premise please contact our Customer Service team on 02 4645 4000.